 There are multiple factors to consider before the court restores your gun rights.
 Factors taken into account include your criminal history and any history of violence on your record.
 Your probation or prison performance will also factor in, as well as any attempts to rehabilitate.
 If your crime resulted in another’s injuries, the court will also consider the severity of those injuries.

 There are certain situations in which you won’t be eligible to restore your gun rights at all.
 If your criminal conviction was that of a dangerous offense, your gun rights will not be up for restoration at any time.
-A dangerous offense occurs when someone purposely intends to inflict serious physical injury, often involving the use of a deadly weapon or dangerous instrument.
+A dangerous offense occurs when someone recklessly or purposely intends to inflict serious physical injury, often involving the use of a deadly weapon or dangerous instrument.